softlayer/sl-ember-components/README.md

 arguments: an object, a key, a default key

-The key is resolved on the object and returned unless it is falsy.
-In this case, and if a default key is supplied, the default key is resolved on the object and that result is returned.
+The key is resolved on the object, to be returned.
+If it is falsy, and a default key is supplied, the default key is resolved on the object and that result is returned.

 *render-component*